JinmuGo/blog_obsidian/post/wake-on-lan-mac-address-16-times/wake-on-lan-mac-address-16-times.en.md

 > [!note]+ padding of Ethernet frames
 > In the early days of Ethernet, all computers shared a single communication line and communicated according to a convention called CSMA/CD.
 CD is Collision Detection, and if two computers send data at the same time, causing a 'collision', the sender detects this collision, stops sending data, and resends it.
 > The reason why the data in an Ethernet frame is smaller than 46 bytes and needs to be filled with 46 bytes is because of Collision Detection.
-If the data packet was too small, a data collision on the network could occur and the sender would not notice it and not resend it.
+If the data packets were too small, data collisions on the network would not be recognized by the sender and would pass by without being resent.
 > If A sends a packet that is too small and ends the transmission in a split second, A doesn't realize that the data is broken and the data is lost.
-> To ensure that collisions could still be detected in this scenario, the engineers decided to arbitrarily increase the length of the data by adding padding.
+> To ensure that collisions could be detected in this scenario, the engineers decided to arbitrarily increase the length of the data by adding padding.
 The defined size was 64 bytes, and the minimum size of the actual data (64 - 18) was calculated to be 46 bytes, excluding 18 bytes of basic information in the frame.

 ### Magic Pattern